HL7/PDDI-CDS/input/pagecontent/knowledge-artifacts.md

 **Library**
 {:.no_toc}

 The library declaration defines the library name used as an identifier for other CQL libraries to reference.
-The version is an optional declaration.
+The version is the same as the implementation guide in which the library is published (1.0.0 in this case).

 ~~~
-   library Warfarin_NSAIDs_CDS version '1.0'
+   library WarfarinNSAIDsCDSLogic version '1.0.0'
 ~~~

 **Data Models**